 So were belladonna drops, which would dilate pupils and brighten the eyes.
 Tinted powders and creams could be used on the nails as some sort of nail polish.
 The nails were then buffed shiny.

 Just like women today, Edwadian ladies wanted to keep the wrinkles at bay for as long as possible.
-At the time wrinkles were thought to be caused by a lack of oil in the body, which would damage skin tissue.
+At the time, they thought wrinkles were caused by a lack of oil in the body, which would damage skin tissue.

-To fight wrinkles, a diet rich in vegetables, fruits and plenty of water was recommended.
-Using olive oil in salads and drinking rich milk and cream were said to help too.
+To fight wrinkles, they ate a diet rich in vegetables, fruits and plenty of water.
+Using olive oil in salads and drinking rich milk and cream were said to help, too.

-But wrinkles wasn’t the only concern women at the time had.
-For those that wanted birthmarks, scars, superfluous hair and moles removed, this could be done by a beautician with the help of an electric needle (electrolysis).
+But wrinkles weren’t the only concern women at the time had.
+Those who wanted to remove birthmarks, scars, superfluous hair and mole resorted to the help of an electric needle (electrolysis).

 And if you just needed to remove excess shine from your face, you could use papier poudre, which were available in books of colored paper for that purpose.
-Concoctions and creams with Cocoa Butter, Coconut Oil, Almond Oil, Lanolin, Petrolatum, Witch Hazel and Glycerin were also used to take care of skin.
+Concoctions and creams with Cocoa Butter, Coconut Oil, Almond Oil, Lanolin, Petrolatum, Witch Hazel and Glycerin were also popular.

 Perfumes changed a lot in this period as well.
 While in the past fragrances were made with natural ingredients and essential oils, their supplies started to become scarcer and scarcer because of the exploitation of resources in colonized countries.
 These natural ingredients were then substituted with synthetic ones, with some perfumes containing both types of ingredients.
 In any case, synthetic perfumes weren’t as complex and rich as natural ones were, but they were cheaper.

-In previous centuries, hair (just like the rest of the body, eww) wasn’t washed often.
+In previous centuries, women didn’t wash their hair (or the rest of the body, eww) often.
 This too is something that changed in the Edwardian Era when women started to take better care of their locks.

 Shampoos started to appear around this time and brillantine was applied to give hair shine.
 Henna, spread with a small toothbrush throughout hair (which would then be wrapped up in a hot towel for at least 15 minutes) was used to dye hair in beautiful copper shades.